-It’s common sense migrating your accounting systems to something new isn’t easy and it is going to take most of your time and energy over an extended period of time.
+It’s common sense migrating your accounting systems to something new won’t be easy and may take a lot of your time and energy.
 However, keep your end-goal in mind: a streamlined, functioning accounting system that is fully integrated across your entire company, and even in multiple locations.
 Manual data entry is a thing of the past and reports will now provide the insight and analytics you need to make crucial short- and long-term decisions.

 Contact SWK Technologies to find out how we can help you get started on your ERP implementation and take away most of the pain from moving to new software.